ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/databases-resources.md

 ### Import
 {: #db-import}

 The database instance can be imported by using the ID, that is formed from the CRN.
-To import the resource, you must specify the `region` parameter in the `provider` block of your Terraform configuration file.
+To import the resource, you must specify the `region` parameter in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 If the region is not specified, `us-south` is used by default.
-An Terraform refresh or apply fails, if the database instance is not in the same region as configured in the provider or its alias.
+An Terraform on {{site.data.keyword.cloud_notm}} refresh or apply fails, if the database instance is not in the same region as configured in the provider or its alias.

 CRN is a 120 digit character string of the form -  `crn:v1:bluemix:public:databases-for-postgresql:us-south:a/4ea1882a2d3401ed1e459979941966ea:79226bd4-4076-4873-b5ce-b1dba48ff8c4::`
 {: important}